As president, Trump has shied away from giving his opinion on whether climate change is real

 Haley told CNN that Trump will always have America’s best interests at heart, including what he does in regard to protecting the environment.

 “The rest of the world wanted to tell us how to do it,” she said.
 “But we’ll do it under our own terms.”

 Trump still intends to make Israel embassy move, Haley says

 Haley also was asked about Trump’s decision to keep the US embassy in Tel Aviv instead of moving it to Jerusalem – for now – a reversal of a campaign promise.
 The former governor of South Carolina said Trump’s decision was calculated and that he plans to use the embassy as a bargaining chip in talks between Israel and the Palestinians.

 “I think that he knows that it could be very much a part of the peace process.
 And so I think that what he did want to do is make sure that he wasn’t interrupting the negotiations that are happening with the peace process,” she said.
 “I think that they feel like it’s moving forward in a constructive way, and he didn’t want this to get in the way.”

 She added that Trump hasn’t changed his position on moving the embassy and that it’s all about timing.

-that Trump's son-in-law and senior adviser Jared Kushner tried to establish backchannel communications to Russia through the Russian Embassy, Haley said she was not aware of the news but added that she, herself, wouldn't do that.
+Asked about reports that Trump’s son-in-law and senior adviser Jared Kushner tried to establish backchannel communications to Russia through the Russian Embassy, Haley said she was not aware of the news but added that she, herself, wouldn’t do that.